 - Do My Visualization Exercises

 When Things are Breaking Down or Getting Worse

 - I have Suicidal Thoughts

 - I Withdraw from friends/family and isolate myself

 - I Stop Communicating/ Talking/Email/Phone

 - I Become cold with my feeling and negative

 Daily Personal Development Checklist

-If some of these feeling Intensify I Have to do the Following
+If some of these feeling intensify I have to do the following:

-Mary Ellen Copeland, PhD, is the co-originator of Wellness Recovery Action Plan (WRAP) and the original author of the WRAP Red Book as well as dozens of other WRAP books and materials.
-She has dedicated the last 30 years of her life to learning from people who have mental health issues, the simple, safe, non-invasive ways that they get well, stay well and move forward in there lives, and then sharing what she have learned with others through keynote addresses, trainings and the development of books, curriculums and other resources.
+Mary Ellen Copeland, PhD, developed Wellness Recovery Action Plan (WRAP) with a group of people with lived experience who were attending a mental health recovery workshop in 1997.
+She is the original author of the WRAP Red Book, as well as dozens of other WRAP books and materials.
+She has dedicated the last 30 years of her life to learning from people who have mental health issues; discovering the simple, safe, non-invasive ways they get well, stay well, and move forward in their lives; and then sharing what she has learned with others through keynote addresses, trainings, and the development of books, curriculums, and other resources.
 Now that she is retired, and that, as she intended, others are continuing to share what she has learned, she continues to learn from those who have mental health issues and those who support them.
 She is a frequent contributor to this site.